I Have Stage Three Colon Cancer

 We told our daughter and family about the diagnosis.
 Our daughter did not show it but she was very disturbed about the news.
 She could not concentrate at school because she was worried about me.
 I reminded myself that God is in control.
 He knows what is going on in my body and He owns my life.

 Well Meaning Friends told me to Start Eating Healthy

-But These are the Kind of Foods we Ate Before I was DiagnosedClick thumbnail to view full-size
+These were the Kinds of Foods we Ate Before I was DiagnosedClick thumbnail to view full-size

 © 2020 Lorna